kudobuilder/kudo/keps/0031-namespace-management.md

 ### Hierarchical Namespace Controller

-Currently in incubation, Kubernetes is introducing a Hierarchical Namespace Controller to more easily create and manage namespaces in the cluster, even if you don't have cluster-level permission to create namespaces, which is something to keep in mind in the future.
+Currently in incubation, Kubernetes is introducing a Hierarchical Namespace Controller to more easily create and manage namespaces in the cluster, even if the user doesn't have cluster-level permission to create namespaces, which is something to keep in mind in the future.
 See https://github.com/kubernetes-sigs/multi-tenancy/tree/master/incubator/hnc

 ## Proposals